go-chi/docs/pages/middleware.md

 Throttle is a middleware that limits number of currently processed requests at a time across all users.
-Note: Throttle is not a rate-limiter per user, instead it just puts a ceiling on the number of currentl in-flight requests being processed from the point from where the Throttle middleware is mounted.
+Note: Throttle is not a rate-limiter per user, instead it just puts a ceiling on the number of currently in-flight requests being processed from the point from where the Throttle middleware is mounted.

 Throttle has a BacklogTimeout of 60 seconds by default